 The test case in the if-then statement has an And function.
 The test case is holder>=65 and holder<= 90 where the ASCII number holding variable has to be greater than or equal to 65 and less than or equal to 90.
-When we use the And function, both cases have to be true for the case statement to be true.
+When we need an And function, we write two if then statements in succession.